What do you think about when you are lying awake at 2am, or 3am or 4am?

 A full night’s sleep helps you to build and retain muscle.
 It is also necessary for weight management too.

-When we aren’t sleeping well and growth hormone is low, our blood sugar hormone called insulin remains high.
-So too, does our chronic stress hormone called cortisol.
+If you aren’t sleeping well, then one of the hormones that helps with muscle recovery and repair, called Growth Hormone remains low overnight.
+But the blood sugar regulation hormone called insulin remains high.
+So too, does the chronic stress hormone called cortisol.

-As many of you already know – the result is daily fatigue, exhaustion, irritability and with your insulin levels all mixed up overnight, the weight starts to increase around our belly too.
+As many of you already know – the result is daily fatigue, exhaustion, irritability and with your insulin levels all mixed up overnight, the weight starts to increase around your belly too.

 That’s why in the MyMT ‘Transform Me’ weight loss programme and the MyMT Circuit Breaker symptom-reduction programme, the first module you listen to is simply called ‘Sleep All Night’.
 Without this precious sleep, your body doesn’t burn fat.

-One of the strategies that women on my programmes discover is the importance of our Circadian Rhythms and how to adjust these to specifically match their changing hormonal levels during menopause.
+One of the strategies that women on my programmes discover is the importance of our evolutionary physiology and the role of the Circadian Rhythm on menopause insomnia.

 Circadian rhythms make people’s desire for sleep strongest between midnight and dawn, and to a lesser extent in mid-afternoon.